Last updated on May 29th, 2022 at 10:15 pm

 8) Diomidous Botanical Garden

-If you find yourself in the neighborhood of Haidari, you can check the Diomidous Botanical Garden.
+If you find yourself in the neighborhood of Haidari, you can check out the Diomidous Botanical Garden.
 It covers about 1.86 hectares of at least 3,500 plant species, including natural pinewoods, herbs, and historical plants mentioned in ancient Greek mythology.

 If you are a nature lover, you will love to spend an afternoon walking around the garden.